Manifolds of absolutely continuous functions with values in an infinite-dimensional manifold and regularity properties of half-Lie groups: Manifolds of absolutely continuous functions

-Following more general cases of manifolds of mappings, such as the case of $C^\ell$-maps (with $\ell \geq 0$) from a compact manifold (possibly with rough boundary) to a smooth manifold which admits local addition (see e.g. \cite{AGS, Kri}), we well study the tangent bundle of the manifold of absolute continuous functions.
+Following more general cases of manifolds of mappings, such as the case of $C^\ell$-maps (with $\ell \geq 0$) from a compact manifold (possibly with rough boundary) to a smooth manifold which admits a local addition (see e.g. \cite{AGS, Kri}), we will study the tangent bundle of the manifold of absolutely continuous functions.